 I use drawing to express a universal reference for dispersal and connectivity.
-Sometimes this is looked at as a push and pull, give and take, or seemingly in every action there is a reaction.
-Depictions of forest forms highlight my imagery.
+Sometimes this is looked at as push and pull, give and take, or, seemingly, “for every action there is a reaction”.
+Forest forms highlight my imagery.
 Trees naturally move outward on a landscape after external stimuli such as light, gravity, or even trauma initiate a growth response.
 History is charted.
 It links back to a time preceding man.
 Forests offer both definition and modeling in the development of human institutions.
-Understanding the growth in trunks, branches, and leaves intuitively offers understanding for life cast from shadow and light.
+Understanding growth in trunks, branches, and leaves intuitively offers understanding of life in both shadow and light.

-Though grounded in a rural life I'm exposed to the outside world through airways, internet, and a whole variety of publications.
+Though grounded in rural America I'm exposed to the outside world through airways, internet, and a whole variety of print publications.
 My work embraces this.
 Reflections of current events, economic understanding, or political verbiage is injected in drawing titles.
 As René Descartes stated, “I think therefore I am” ....
-I follow with, “I draw because.”
-My work represents the world its present in.
+I follow with, “I draw because I’m here”....